fatemehN/ReproducibilityStudy/exp1/MixFormerM/README.md

 2- Copy the 'pix2pix' and 'checkpoints' containing the networks from Google Drive: https://drive.google.com/drive/folders/117GuYBQpj8Sq4yUNj7MRdyNciTCkpzXL

-3- Paste them in 'MixFormerM_submit/' directory.
+3- Paste them in the 'MixFormerM_submit/' directory.

 4- Copy and paste the python files from 'ReproducibilityStudy/exp1/MixformerM/*.py' to the 'MixFormerM_submit/mixformer/external/AR/pytracking/exp1/'.

-5- Add a new entry to trackers.ini file in "vot22_seg_mixformer_large" directory(MixFormerM_submit/mixformer/vot22_seg_mixformer_large) as follows:
+5- Add a new entry to the trackers.ini file in the "vot22_seg_mixformer_large" directory(MixFormerM_submit/mixformer/vot22_seg_mixformer_large) as follows:

 ######################################